 Whatever your LinkedIn experience, this guide will explain how to leverage your LinkedIn marketing strategy to fully optimise the accessible features of this fantastic social media platform.

-Read on to learn everything from setting up your profile correctly, posting with purpose and handling hashtags to effective employee advocacy and nailing the dreaded cold pitch.
+Read on to learn everything from setting up your profile correctly, posting purposefully and handling hashtags to effective employee advocacy and nailing the dreaded cold pitch.

 Let’s start with the basics: how do you market on LinkedIn?